jerfuj/dsa-blog/posts/data-structures/binary-heap.md

 ---
-title: (Max) Binary Heap
+title: Binary Heap
 date: '03-15-2021'
 image:
-excerpt: Javascript implementation of a binary heap
+excerpt: Javascript implementation of a max binary heap
 category: data-structures
 ---

-### A binary heap is similar to a binary tree, but with some unique characteristics:
+## A binary heap is similar to a binary tree, but with some unique characteristics:

 1. In a max binary heap, the value of the parent node is always greater than its child nodes (max value is at the root)